Party Candidate Selection

 Voting at Party Meetings

-The downside of this, compared to just making local party meetings a requisite for party membership, is that you don’t have secret ballot, which means people can be socially pressured to vote for certain candidates.
-The upside is that it opens up potential flexibility to pursue different voting systems like single-transferable vote (STV), as you can explain the system to members before they vote and people can discuss all the candidates with each other.
+This has the same selection effects of making attendance a prerequisite for party membership.
+It also has the downside that you don’t have secret ballot, which means people can be socially pressured to vote for certain candidates.
+The main upside I can see compared to a party membership prerequisite is that it opens up potential flexibility to pursue different voting systems like single-transferable vote (STV), as you can explain the system to members before they vote and people can discuss all the candidates with each other.

 Party Elites